 The Coalition’s legislative proposal on the system of disciplinary liability of Judges

-The Coalition for an Independent and Transparent Judiciary submitted legislative proposal to the Parliament of Georgia.
-The proposal aims at improvement of the grounds for disciplinary liability of judges and reforming the institution of an Independent Inspector.
+The Coalition for an Independent and Transparent Judiciary submitted a legislative proposal to the Parliament of Georgia.
+The proposal aims at the improvement of the grounds for disciplinary liability of judges and reforming the institution of an Independent Inspector.

 Considering the fact that current disciplinary proceedings have been numerously criticized by domestic and international organizations, the coalition proposes several amendments to the Parliament:

 Reform of the Institution of Independent Inspector

 In order to increase the guarantees of independence of the Independent Inspector, it is important to amend the procedural rules of appointment/dismissal, as well as the grounds for dismissal and the rules regulating appeal procedure of the dismissal.
 We believe selection and dismissal of the Independent Inspector should be possible by 2/3 of High Council of Justice (Council) members instead of a simple majority.
 This will increase the influence of the non-judge members of the Council on an institutional level regarding the appointment/dismissal process of Independent Inspector;

 The salary of the Independent Inspector should be defined by the law.
 In addition, Independent Inspector should have a right to determine the number of its staff and their salaries;

 In order to avoid conflict of interest, certain employment restrictions could be introduced for the Independent Inspector.
 For instance, after the end of the term a former Inspector should be prohibited from holding any position at the judicial system for a reasonable period of time;

 Independent Inspector should be granted an access to relevant information (access to certain available electronic databases) in order to properly investigate the cases of alleged disciplinary violations;